clementreiffers/pong-game-c/README.md

 We has chosen to code our **pong game**.
 *This project is realised by Clément Reiffers and Owen Locqueneux*

+## How to play

+the left player (player 1) use "Z" to go to the top of the screen and "S" to go down. the right player (player 2) use "up arrow" to go to the top of the screen and "down arrow" to go down.

 ## How to launch this game

 ### Windows Users